Traveller's cheque: Denomination and change

 Traveller's cheques are available in several currencies such as US dollars, Canadian dollars, pounds sterling, Japanese yen, Chinese yuan and euros; denominations usually being 20, 50, or 100 (× 100 for yen) of whatever currency, and are usually sold in pads of five or ten cheques, e.g., 5 × €20 for €100.
 Traveller's cheques do not expire, so unused cheques can be kept by the purchaser to spend at any time in the future.
 The purchaser of a supply of traveller's cheques effectively gives an interest-free loan to the issuer, which is why it is common for banks to sell them "commission free" to their customers.
 The commission, where it is charged, is usually 1–2% of the total face value sold.

 Any change for a purchase transaction would usually be given in the local currency.

-Deposit and settlement

-A payee receiving a traveller's cheque would follow its normal procedures for depositing cheques into its bank account: usually, endorsement by stamp or signature and listing the cheque and its amount on the deposit slip.
+A payee receiving a traveller's cheque would follow its normal procedures for depositing cheques into its bank account.

 Where the payee is equipped to process cheques electronically (see: US Check 21 Act), this can normally be done with traveller's cheques.